Anatomy of a review comment

 In progress

 Within a few seconds the comment switches to in-progress.
-It now lists what is being analyzed and an expected completion window.
+It now lists what is being analyzed.

 ### :gear: ADO Pilot — **review in progress**